Copy Editing vs. Proofreading: The Importance of Being Human

 How Do You Know When Your Document is Proofed and Ready?

 While there is overlap in the editorial process, copy editing vs. proofreading is an important distinction to make when polishing your writing or when seeking an editor’s assistance.
 It is important to know what stage of the writing process you are in so that you know how to move forward.
-Computers should only be used as supplements to human judgement - never substitutes!
+Computers should only be used as supplements to human judgement, never substitutes!

 So how do you know when your document is ready?